If you’re looking for a perfect cottagecore basket of fresh eggs you can’t go wrong with a flock of Easter Eggers!

-They have small combs that make frost bite less likely in the cold.
-I put lights in my chicken coop and barn in the winter to make up for the 6 hours of sunlight and my EEs are the only ones that are still reliably laying.
+They have small combs that make frostbite less likely in the cold.
+I put lights in my chicken coop and barn in the winter to make up for the 6 hours of sunlight and my EEs lay all winter long that are still reliably laying.

 Even after I added a new set of three low roosts to the coop I only see the Easter Eggers on the top roosts, they’re at least 7 feet off the ground but if they aren’t there they’re in the rafters in the main part of the barn.

 Looking through pictures for this post I noticed I didn’t have a lot of in-focus EE pictures.
 Part of it is I take a lot of pictures of the moms and I’ve never had a broody EE.